simonbrowndotje/c4model/abstractions/01-software-system.md

 and anybody on the team is entitled to modify it.
 In many cases, the boundary of a software system will correspond to the boundary of a single team.
 It may also be the case that everything inside the boundary of a software system is deployed at the same time.

+Things that are not usually software systems in the C4 model include product domains, bounded contexts, business capabilities, feature teams, tribes, or squads.